tsaylor/wordle/README.md

 # Quickstart

-Run `python -i scratch.py` and then `suggest_guesses('', '', wordsets)` to generate two lists of scored guesses, one including duplicate letters and the other without.
+Run `python -i scratch.py` and then `suggest_guesses('', '', words)` to generate two lists of scored guesses, one including duplicate letters and the other without.
 Words without duplicates are better guesses initially because they provide more information about the answer (more colored squares), but the answer may include duplicate letters, so consider both lists.
 As you make guesses, add green and yellow letters to the first argument, and black letters to the second.
 Eventually you'll only have a few words left and can guess the answer.

 # How it works